 The two most important factors that influence hardenability of steel are grain size and composition, and in this example, we will investigate composition.

-The Steel Model Library in Thermo-Calc offers several models which make it easy to set up calculations for investigating the hardenability of steel.
-In this example, we use the Steel Model Library to investigate the possible composition ranges of an Fe-C-Mn alloy to reach a fully martensitic microstructure for a high hardenability of the steel.
+The Steel Model Library in Thermo-Calc offers several models that make it easy to set up calculations for investigating the hardenability of steel.
+In this example, the Steel Model Library is used to investigate the possible composition ranges of an Fe-C-Mn alloy to reach a fully martensitic microstructure for a high hardenability of the steel.

 Time-Temperature-Transformation (TTT) Diagram

 A good place to start an investigation into the hardenability of steel is with a TTT diagram.
-While a TTT diagram only acts as a rough guide, it will point us in the direction we should search toward for high hardenability.
-High hardenability steel design means that the steel should have: (1) a high martensite finish temperature (Mf) or, in other words, high martensite fraction at room temperature, and at the same time, (2) a long starting time of formation of other austenite decomposition products such as ferrite, pearlite and bainite, in order to avoid them, with reasonable cooling rates.
-In this example, we calculate a TTT diagram for pearlite transformation and the Ms, M50 and M90 temperatures for athermal martensite.
+While a TTT diagram only acts as a rough guide, it will point you in the direction to search for high hardenability.
+High hardenability steel design means that the steel should have: (1) a high martensite finish temperature (Mf) or, in other words, high martensite fraction at room temperature, and at the same time, (2) a long starting time of formation of other austenite decomposition products such as ferrite, pearlite, and bainite, in order to avoid them, with reasonable cooling rates.
+This example calculates a TTT diagram for pearlite transformation and the Ms, M50, and M90 temperatures for athermal martensite.

 Martensite Fractions Model

 The next step in the process is to investigate how Mn and C contents influence the amount of martensite at room temperature.
 The Steel Model Library includes a Martensite Fractions Model which makes it easy to calculate the total martensite percentages as a function of Mn and C, revealing how the Mn and C contents influence the amount of martensite at room temperature.